 Routine medical and dental appointments should be scheduled for when the student is at home during regular leaves.
-Physicians and dentists in the Spokane area are available for medical and dental emergencies.
-(UCA provides a driver to take students to Spokane for these appointments for a fee.)
+Physicians and dentists in the Spokane area can care for medical and dental emergencies.
+(Upper Columbia Academy provides a driver to take students to Spokane for these appointments for a fee.)